sfeister/twang/README.md

 The Python scripts go along with a middle school project to create a harp where the strings are laser beams.
 Goals of this wider project are learning about circuits, CAD, and computer programming.
 See our [Hackaday project page](https://hackaday.io/project/28159) for more details!

-The scripts are meant to be run in Python3.7+.
-They were tested on the Raspberry Pi Zero W with the "Raspbian Stretch" operating system.
+The scripts are meant to be run in Python3.6+.
+They were tested on the Raspberry Pi Zero W with the "Raspbian Buster" operating system.

 ## Note to the Reader
 The target audience for this README is *not* the middle school student, and not necessarily even the middle school teacher, but someone already familiar with installing packages on Linux systems.
 We will be giving our middle school students a microSD card with everything "ready to go".
 They won't need to figure out how to install all of the dependencies listed below!
 If you are a teacher and are having trouble following the instructions below, please reach out to me directly (Scott Feister), and I will be happy to share with you a microSD card image that has everything already installed.